Assess the level of suicide care in your system by taking the Zero Suicide Organizational Self-Study.

 Evaluate the core elements of safer suicide care at your organization.

 This is the online portal for the Zero Suicide Organizational Self-Study.
-Your Zero Suicide implementation team should complete the self-study, with input from staff involved in policymaking and care for patients at risk for suicide.
-We offer a General Organizational Self-Study and an Inpatient Organizational Self-Study.
-At the bottom of this page, you will be prompted to log in and begin your self-study.
+Your Zero Suicide implementation team should complete the self-study, with input from staff involved in policymaking and care for individuals at risk for suicide.
+We offer General, Inpatient, and Community-Based Organizational Self-Studies.
+At the bottom of this page, you will be prompted to log in and begin.

 Image